Neodymium arsenate

 Neodymium arsenate, also known as neodymium(III) arsenate, is the arsenate of neodymium with the chemical formula of NdAsO4.
 In this compound, neodymium exhibits the +3 oxidation state.
-It has good thermal stability, and its pKsp,c is 21.86±0.11.
+It has good thermaostability, and its pKsp,c is 21.86±0.11.

 Preparation

 Neodymium arsenate can be obtained from the reaction between sodium arsenate (Na3AsO4) and neodymium chloride (NdCl3) in solution: